Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-25-tasking-manager.md

 >  1. 'Enable remote control' needs to be ticked - found under **Edit / Preferences / Remote Control**
 >  2. If you have previously installed the plug-in 'continuosDownload' it is best to disable it (untick 'Download OSM Data continuously' under the **File** menu in JOSM).
->  3. If JOSM does not load the imagary automatically as well, it can normally be found under the **Imagery** menu.
+>  3. If JOSM does not load the imagery automatically as well, it can normally be found under the **Imagery** menu.
 [More info on imagery here ](/en/josm/more-about-josm/#add-imagery)

 #### iD editor